top of page

 There are a range of options to treat scars from prescription medications to steroid procedures.

-At Double Bay Doctors, Dr Cynthia Yang performs specialised scar treatments including Intralesional Steroid Therapy which can be effective at treating both keloid and hypertrophic scars.
+At Double Bay Doctors, Dr Alice Jiao and Dr Cynthia Yang perform specialised scar treatments including Intralesional Steroid Therapy, which can be effective at treating both keloid and hypertrophic scars.

 Common types of scars

 + Keloid scars are raised above the skin’s surface and can spread beyond the wounded area.
 The overgrown scar tissue can get large and puffy, and may affect movement.
 These types of scars are typically seen at the site of a smallpox vaccination.

 + Hypertrophic scars can be felt when you run your finger over it.
 These raised scars may get smaller over time, but they never completely flatten out.
 Unlike keloids, they don’t grow or spread beyond the wounded area.

 + Contracture scars often develop after a burn.
 They cause the skin to tighten (contract) and can make it difficult to move, especially when the scarring gets into the muscles and nerves or occurs over a joint.